Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

-The ratio $|t_{\parallel}/t_{\perp}| < 1$ indicates that the O scattering tensor in LBCO breaks C$_4$ symmetry with a smaller modulation for the O$_{\parallel}$ sublattice than for the O$_{\perp}$ sublattice.
-This result indicates that the Zhang-Rice singlet description of the electronic structure of the cuprates is inadequate for the stripe phase.
-We cannot rule out that $|t_{\parallel}/t_{\perp}| < 1$ results simply from an asymmetry in $\overline{F_{R}}$ associated with the low-temperature tetragonal (LTT) phase transition in LBCO, which cants the CuO$_6$ octahedra making each CuO$_2$ plane orthorhombic.
-However, this would require $\overline{f^\text{R}_{\parallel}}/\overline{f^\text{R}_{\perp}} = 0.612$, which is difficult to reconcile with the small octahedral tilts of the LTT phase.
-In contrast, if we interpret our results in terms of orbital symmetry as outlined above, $|t_{\parallel}/t_{\perp}| < 1$ is evidence that CDW order in LBCO has mixed, anti-phase $d+s'$ symmetry with a dominant $s'$ symmetry: $\Delta_d/\Delta_{s'} = -0.241 \pm 0.027$.
-This dominant $s'$ symmetry CDW stands in contrast to the dominant $d$ symmetry CDW reported in YBCO, Bi-2201, Bi-2212, and Na-CCOC.\cite{Comin14b,Fujita14}
+To illustrate the experimental and model sensitivity to $\Delta_d/\Delta_{s'}$ on the O sublattice, calculations for $t_{\parallel}/t_{\perp} =1$ ($t_{\parallel}/t_{\perp} =-1$), corresponding to pure $s'$ ($d$) symmetry CDW order, are shown in Fig.~\ref{fig:LBCO_PolDep}b in solid (dashed) gray.
+The calculated $I_\pi/I_\sigma$ curves in these pure symmetry states clearly fail to describe the experimental data.
+Furthermore, in Fig.~\ref{fig:LBCO_PolDep}b (top panels), we show that calculations (solid lines) of the $\phi$ dependence using the best fit parameters capture the measured $I_\pi$ (green squares) and $I_\sigma$ (blue triangles) very well (not just their ratio), providing confidence that all relevant factors such as surface geometry and absorption corrections have been accounted for.

-Although a clear asymmetry between $t_{\parallel}$ and $t_{\perp}$ is observed at the O $K$ edge in LBCO, a similar asymmetry is not observed at the Cu $L$ edge.
-Rather, the $L$ dependence of $I_\pi/I_\sigma$ is consistent with $|t_{\parallel}| = |t_{\perp}| \gg |t_{cc}|$.
-A fit to the data (Fig.~\ref{fig:LBCO_PolDep}d) gives $t_{\parallel}/t_{\perp} = \pm 0.982\pm0.04$ and $t_{cc}/t_{\perp} = \mp 0.064\pm 0.317$, indicating that $\overline{f^\text{R}_{\perp}} =\overline{f^\text{R}_{\parallel}}$ on Cu sites and that the scattering tensor asymmetry observed on the O sublattice does not impart a similar asymmetry onto the Cu $2p \rightarrow 3d$ transition.
-Most simply, this may be understood as resulting from the Cu $L$ edge measurement being most sensitive to the $s$ or $s'$ symmetry components of the CDW order with only a weak sensitivity to the smaller $d$ component identified by the O $K$ edge measurement.
-This $L$ dependence was measured in two LBCO samples with slightly different incommensurability and mounted differently (sample S1 was on a wedge and S2 was on a flat plug).
-These two samples exhibit similar $L$ dependence (Fig.~\ref{fig:LBCO_PolDep}d) and were both included in the fitting.
+For the O sublattice, the ratio $t_{\parallel}/t_{\perp}\sim 0.6$ indicates that the scattering tensor in LBCO breaks four-fold rotational symmetry by inducing a smaller modulations on the O$_{\parallel}$ sublattice than the O$_{\perp}$ sublattice.
+Interpreting $t_{\parallel}/t_{\perp}$ in terms of orbital symmetry using equation (\ref{eqn5}), we find that the CDW order in LBCO has mixed, anti-phase $d+s'$ symmetry with a dominant $s'$ symmetry: $\Delta_d/\Delta_{s'} = -0.241 \pm 0.027$.
+This result stands in contrast to the dominant $d$ symmetry CDW reported in Bi-2212 and Na-CCOC by STM,\cite{Fujita14} and the prominent d-symmetry observed in Cu $L$ edge RSXS from YBCO.\cite{Comin14c}